grannycart/by-sound-alone_source/full-draft-manuscript/6_Chapter.md

 In the sonar compartment, Hemi stood and moved to the navigation table without removing the sonar headset.
 He made some marks on the chart with the grease pencil to make sure he would not lose track of their position.

 For the next hour Hemi and Cassandra sat at the sonar tracking the contact following them.
 Despite their course change, the contact steadily gained on them.
 Captain Percy spent most of the hour standing directly behind Hemi and Cassandra at the sonar station, dreading the updates coming from Hemi.
 By the end of the hour, Hemi reported to Percy that the contact was virtually on top of them in terms of open sea space: within half a nautical mile.
-The contact was still running on the surface, thought slower, matching the _Prospect's_ 5 knot speed.
+The contact was still running on the surface, though slower, matching the _Prospect's_ 5-knot speed.
 This last fact was the thing that finally made it absolutely clear to Hemi that the sub with the ram had found them again.

 "Fucking fuck Hemi!
 How could they have fucking found us again?
 That's beyond dumb fucking luck.
 That's just strategically fucking unfair is what that is."